sg-s/xolotl/docs/how-to/run-simulations-in-parallel.md

 In this tutorial, we will walk through the process of running multiple simulations in parallel.

-There are two main ways to parallelize simulations in xolotl.

-The preferred method uses native parallelization in MATLAB.
-This method is fastest, and can parallelize code on a single computer or computing cluster.
-One can also use the xgrid extension to the xolotl framework for parallelized computations on multiple computers or clusters at once.
-Note that simulations are _not_ multi-threaded;
-parallelization is effective only for multiple separate simulations running simultaneously, which is often necessary for characterizing the response of a model to changing parameters.

-In this tutorial, we will walk through the process of creating and executing a parameter sweep in parallel using native MATLAB parallel tools.
+Doing so can speed up some tasks like parameter sweeps dramatically.

 !!! note "Parallel Computing Toolbox required"
-You will need the parallel computing toolbox for MATLAB for this tutorial.
+    You will need the [parallel computing toolbox](https://www.mathworks.com/products/parallel-computing.html) for MATLAB for this tutorial.
+Make sure you have installed and configured this toolbox correctly, and that you are using as many workers as there threads in your CPU (for most CPUs, the number of threads is equal to twice the number of cores).

-You can create a parallel pool by running `gcp('nocreate')` in your command window.
+!!! note "Example available"
+    Code in this how-to is available in the script `demo_parallel` in the examples folder.

 ### Creating the model